se6wagner/Email2Apex/README.md

 ## USAGE ##

-### CAUTION:: Be careful when using custom data types as parameter objects, deserializing subclasses causes an 'System.JSONException: Don't know the type of the Apex object to deserialize'  error in production like EMEA (as of Winter '12) ###
+### CAUTION:: Be careful when using custom data types as parameter objects, deserializing classes using (DATA_TYPE)JSON.deserialize((String)paramsObj, DATA_TYPE.class); causes an 'System.JSONException: Don't know the type of the Apex object to deserialize' error in production like EMEA (as of Winter '12) ###

 	//
 	// Sends an E2A ready message with Attachments